Last Updated on April 13, 2026

 Reggae Sumfest

 Held every year in mid to late July, this almost week-long event tends to attract a younger crowd with more current artistes, and doesn’t have a spiritual or “holistic” vibe like, for example, Rebel Salute.
-See their website for the lineup.

 If you plan on going, buy your tickets online ahead of time.
 Prices go up on the day of the show!